Important things to know about GMC

 Coverage under the policy is allowed for the following medical costs –

 - Hospitalisation costs which include room rent, doctor’s fee, surgery cost, medicines, blood, etc.

 - Pre and post hospitalisation costs

 Moreover, group medical plans also provide add-on coverage options which can be chosen at an additional premium.
 Common add-ons available under group health policies include the following –

 - Personal accident cover, etc.

-Just like in case of normal health insurance plans, group mediclaim plans also have a list of exclusions which are not covered under the policy.
+Just like in the case of normal health insurance plans, group mediclaim plans too have a list of exclusions which are not covered under the policy.
 Some of the common exclusions include the following –

 - Cosmetic or psychiatric treatments

 - Injuries or illness suffered due to war, riots, nuclear contamination, etc.